Events of the Association

 << Previous 1 2 3 4 5 6 7 8 9 10 Next >>

 Each year ...

-The next Annual Floral Tribute will be conducted at 11.00 AM Saturday, 20th February 2021 subject to COVID-19 requirements at the time.
+The next Annual Floral Tribute will be conducted at 11.00 AM Tuesday, 20th February 2024.

 Each year representatives from the original inhabitants, government, councils, Mission to Seamen, Historical Societies and our members and friends attend the tribute at the Hunter Street monument to commemorate our First and Early settlers.